Callum Ferguson: Return from injury and Test debut (2016)

 Ferguson returned from his knee injury over the off-season and, in his first match back in competitive cricket, he scored 122 in the Premier League.
-He was then named the captain of South Australia’s 14-man squad for the 2016–17 Matador BBQs One-Day Cup due to the absence of Travis Head, who was in South Africa playing for Australia at the time.
+He was then named the captain of South Australia's 14-man squad for the 2016–17 Matador BBQs One-Day Cup due to the absence of Travis Head, who was in South Africa playing for Australia at the time.
 On 12 October he led the Redbacks to their first win of the tournament, a six-wicket bonus-point upset of New South Wales, with a score of 72 not out.
 He followed this up with a century against Cricket Australia XI, his career-best at 154 runs off just 113 balls.
-His 225-run partnership with Jake Weatherald was the highest second-wicket partnership for South Australia in any one-day match, and the state’s third-highest one-day partnership ever.
-South Australia finished with 420, the highest ever score in Australia’s domestic one-day competition history.
+His 225-run partnership with Jake Weatherald was the highest second-wicket partnership for South Australia in any one-day match, and the state's third-highest one-day partnership ever.
+South Australia finished with 420, the highest ever score in Australia's domestic one-day competition history.

 Ferguson played his 100th first-class match in the opening game of the Sheffield Shield against Western Australia.
 Batting second, the Redbacks were reduced to 2/16 at stumps on the first day, with Ferguson coming on in the morning.
 He struck a fast-paced 101 runs off 127 balls to lead South Australia to a total of 505 and an overall first-innings lead of 234 in what became a 10-wicket win.
 Due to his strong form he was added to Australia's Test squad for their series against South Africa.
 Ferguson became the 445th Test cricketer for Australia when he played against South Africa on 12 November 2016 at Bellerive Oval in Hobart, making his debut along with Redbacks teammate Joe Mennie, the 446th Test cricketer for Australia.
 Former Test cricket and former South Australian teammate Greg Blewett presented him with his baggy green.
 Within an hour of the beginning of the match, Ferguson came in to face a hat trick ball from Vernon Philander with Australia already at 4/8.
 Though he survived the ball, he went on to run himself out after scoring just three runs, leaving Australia at 5/16.
 He went even worse in his second innings, only scoring one run before he was caught out.
 Ferguson was dropped from the Test team immediately after his debut match, which turned out to be a controversial decision.
 His replacement was the younger Nic Maddinson, who had a less consistent and less successful first-class record than Ferguson, and former Australian Test cricketers Brett Lee and Michael Hussey both said that he had been unlucky to be dropped after having just one opportunity.
+Maddinson played the next 3 test matches with a similar lack of scoring and was himself dropped for the final match of that Test summer for Hilton Cartwright.